Complex oscillatory patterns near singular Hopf bifurcation in a two time-scale ecosystem: Introduction

-In this paper, we study the dynamics between three interacting species, namely two predators competing for their common prey with explicit interference competition between the predators.
-Taking the ratio between the birth rates of the predators to the prey extremely small, separation of time scales is introduced into the system as a singular parameter.
-This then brings the model in the framework of singular perturbed system of equations with one-fast and two-slow variables, whereby the prey exhibits fast dynamics and the predators have slow dynamics.
-Similar studies have been done in forest pest models involving slow dynamics of trees and fast dynamics of pests \cite{BK}, tri-trophic food chain models \cite{BD1, DH} and age-structured predator-prey models with dormancy of predators \cite{KC}.
+In this paper, we study the dynamics between three interacting species, namely two predators competing for their common prey with explicit Lotka-Volterra type interference competition between the predators.
+Taking the ratios between birth rates of the predators to the prey extremely small, separation of time scales is introduced into the system as a singular parameter.
+This then brings the model in the framework of singularly perturbed system of equations with one-fast and two-slow variables, whereby the prey exhibits fast dynamics and the predators have slow dynamics.
+Similar assumptions have been made in many ecological models, including but not limited to forest pest models \cite{BK}, tri-trophic food chain models \cite{BD1, DH}, age-structured predator-prey models with dormancy of predators \cite{KC} and the well-known Rosenzweig-MacArthur predator-prey model \cite{PAGK}.
+Though the model studied in this paper is a generic ecological model, it can give rise to a host of new and interesting patterns of behavior.
+These dynamics seem to represent natural population cycles.
+A primary goal of this paper is to study various kinds of complex oscillatory dynamics that emerges in this model and use tools from geometric singular perturbation theory and bifurcation analysis to explain them.